clinical-meteor/r5-miscellaneous/input/pagecontent/index.md

 - Vaccine Card
 Public health data such as vaccine passports and vaccination status.

-- Continuity of Care Documents (CCD)
-Continuity of Care documents are the clinical documents that hospitals and clinics provide to you when you leave an over night stay at a hospital.
+- Continuity of Care Documents (CCD on FHIR) Continuity of Care documents are the clinical documents that hospitals and clinics provide to you when you leave an over night stay at a hospital.
 They include progress notes, treatment summary, diagnosis, and similar documents.
 They may also include ambulance and transportation instructions.

+- Payor data such as financial claims and explanation of benefit documents, and clinical data they may have.

 ### Patient Implementators
 Patients that wish to build tools and utilities using their own health records will have additional interests and needs.
 Such patients may find the activities in the HL7 Implementation Division to be of interest.
 Patients with software development experience will want to refer to the [Developer introduction](http://hl7.org/fhir/overview-dev.html) and the [Implementation Support Module](https://hl7.org/FHIR/implsupport-module.html).
+See the following links for more details….

 - [SMART on FHIR App Examples](https://github.com/smart-on-fhir/smart-examples)
 - [Creating Your First SMART on FHIR Application](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/creating-your-first-smart-on-fhir-application/ba-p/2802999)